-The non-profit organization ENJOY bears full legal and operational responsibility for the organization of the Grand Trail des Lacs et Châteaux.
+The non-profit organization asbl ENJOY SPORT INFINITY bears full legal and operational responsibility for the organization of the Grand Trail des Lacs et Châteaux.

 The organizer takes out civil liability insurance for the duration of the event and reminds competitors that it may be in their interest to take out a personal insurance policy covering bodily injury to which they may be exposed by sport.